GabCoolDude/my_first_site/README.md

 # my_first_site

-This is the "site" i've created while i followed [a youtube tutorial](https://www.youtube.com/watch?v=pQN-pnXPaVg) for HTML
+This is the "site" i've created while i followed a full stack developer roadmap on [roadmap.sh](https://roadmap.sh/full-stack)

 Feel free to also follow the same tutorial to try and reproduce it